 I've been wearing my Black Ice for an hour, but it doesn't seem cool anymore.
 What's the deal?

-Phase I cooling includes that initial "jolt" of cooling–when you first put Black Ice on– and it continues as your skin temperature drops to about 55-65°F. This is where you will find yourself saying, "Wow–This is really cool!"
+Phase I cooling includes that initial “jolt” of cooling–when you first put Black Ice on– and it continues as your skin temperature drops to the optimum cyrotherapy temperature.
+This is where you will find yourself saying, “Wow–This is really cool!”
 This sensation usually lasts for anywhere from about fifteen minutes to half an hour–depending on the sensitivity of your skin.

 Phase II cooling is more subtle than Phase I, but it is where CoolTherapy really shines.
 The subtlety is caused by a physiological phenomenon we refer to as SPE (Swimming Pool Effect).
 SPE is the easiest term we have come up with to describe how the human body adapts to its environment.
 On a hot day, if you jump into a cool swimming pool, you're going to get an initial "jolt" of cold.
-The effect lasts for a few minutes, and then you begin to realize you don't feel cold anymore (unless the water temperature is so low your brain detects danger).
+The effect lasts for a few minutes, and then you realize you don't feel cold anymore (unless the water temperature is so low your brain detects danger).
 Your skin is still in contact with the water, but your brain has recognized that the temperature is not a threat, so it begins to ignore the cool sensation.
-This is exactly what can happen with Black Ice–Your brain gets used to the cool feeling, it recognizes the temperature is not threat, so it simply begins to ignore the sensation.
+This is exactly what can happen with Black Ice–Your brain gets used to the cool feeling, it recognizes the temperature is not threat, so it simply starts concentrating on more important things.